 In addition to the data, the report exposes some of the most contentious debates that are raging in microfinance, going into detail about the Andhra Pradesh, India crisis in particular.
 Microfinance investors from Citi and Deutsche Bank weigh in on the impact of the crisis to the sector, and leaders from international microfinance networks ACCION, FINCA, Women’s World Banking, Opportunity International, and Vision Fund discuss how this has been a major turning point for their organizations.
 In the pursuit of recovering the soul of microfinance, the report outlines a seven-step framework for addressing this and other controversies and for getting microfinance back on track.
 As the seventh and final step, “Recognizing Excellence”, the report presents the progress on the Seal of Excellence for Outreach and Transformation in Microfinance.

-We no longer keep old versions of the state of the campaign report public.
+Note – now that microcredit summit has shifted towards focusing on payday loan relief and debt consolidation in addition to microfinance, we no longer keep old versions of the state of the campaign report public.
 Please reach out to us directly if you need one.